 Respite care or short stay as it is sometimes known is a period of care that can be provided to support your carer if you need a short-term break.
 It can also be provided where there is a sudden change in your usual care arrangements, for example, due to the illness of your carer.

-Respite care can be provided in either a residential care home, nursing care home or in your own home and is provided for up to two weeks per year and is arranged in advance by your care manager.
-Within the learning disabilities service, respite care is provided by two specialised respite care units and is organised by the respite coordinator or your care manager
+Respite care can be provided in either a residential care home, nursing care home or in your own home and is provided for up to two weeks per year and is arranged in advance by your social worker.
+Within the learning disabilities service, respite care is provided by two specialised respite care units and is organised by the respite coordinator or your social worker.

 Who is it for?

 Respite care is available to older people, adults with a mental health problem or those with a physical, sensory or learning disability.
 Respite care can support you and give your carer peace of mind knowing that you are in a safe and cared for environment.